 In a cost-reimbursable contract, the organization agrees to pay the contractor for the cost of performing the service or providing the goods.
 Cost-reimbursable contracts are also known as cost-plus contracts.
-Costreimbursable contracts are most often used when the scope of work or the costs for performing the work are not well known.
+Cost-reimbursable contracts are most often used when the scope of work or the costs for performing the work are not well known.
 The project uses a cost-reimbursable contract to pay the contractor for allowable expenses related to performing the work.
 Since the cost of the project is reimbursable, the contractor has much less risk associated with cost increases.
 When the costs of the work are not well known, a cost-reimbursable contract reduces the amount of money the bidders place in the bid to account for the risk associated with potential increases in costs.
 The contractor is also less motivated to find ways to reduce the cost of the project unless there are incentives for supporting the accomplishment of project goals.

-Figure 13.3: In a cost-reimbursable or cost-plus contract, the contractor is guaranteed a fee, but the client's costs can increase based on effort.
-Illustration from Barron & Barron Project Management for Scientists and Engineers, http://cnx.org/content/col11120/1.4/
+contractor is guaranteed a fee, but the client's costs can increase based on effort.
+Illustration from Barron & Barron Project Management for Scientists and Engineers, http://cnx.org/content/col11120/ 1.4/